SeisComP/seiscomp/doc/base/getting-started.rst

 Supply metadata for networks and stations
 =========================================

-SeisComP3 requires the metadata from seismic stations for data acquisition and processing.
+SeisComP requires the metadata from seismic stations for data acquisition and processing.
 The metadata can be obtained from network operators or various other sources in different formats.
 The metadata include, e.g.: